cybercyberz/tiktok-downloader/README.md

 Create a file named url.txt in the same directory as the script.
-Add TikTok video URLs to this file, each on a new line. the content of the url.txt file should be videos link, you can achieve this by using chrome extension [Link Gropher](https://sites.google.com/site/linkgopher/) after you installed the link gropher, open the tiktok account and scroll down untill are videos are loaded, and extraxt all link using the extension, copy it into url.txt file
+Add TikTok video URLs to this file, each on a new line. the content of the url.txt file should be videos link, you can achieve this by using chrome extension [Link Gropher](https://sites.google.com/site/linkgopher/) after you installed the link gropher, open the tiktok account and scroll down until are videos are loaded, and extract all link using the extension, and copy it into url.txt file

 **Usage Instructions**
 Place the **script file** and **url.txt** in the same directory.